 Exile Vilify, part of the gaming soundtrack of our kids’ lives – you may find yourself listening to the whole thing.

 There’s no other sound in the house as son No. 3 plays, except for the ticking of a 1930’s art deco clock; one that I have to wind with a brass key.

 The sound the piano keys make, as the hammers gently hit the strings, drifts through an open door, into the hall and out on the street via an open window.
 I imagine the black notes jumping from the page and dancing out that window, like an updated scene from Fantasia.

 I’m a fan of old things.
-The clock I wind everyday is always 5 minutes slow, but the sonorous tick-tock-tick is comforting.
+The clock I wind everyday is always five minutes slow, but its sonorous tick-tock-tick is comforting.
 The piano I play is scratched and worn, and one of the keys sticks every single time, but it responds to the player’s touch and can go from brashly loud to hauntingly soft.

 Son No. 2 recently got himself the latest Kindle.
 Its casing is almost book-like, and he can adjust the settings so that the pages on the screen resemble actual paper, whilst also toning down screen glare to mimic natural daylight.
 It’s wonderful.
 An entire library held within something that fits inside your average coat pocket.